xillenburg/Pyro-2024/README.md

-<h4>By combining five iron ingots with your Nautilus Claw, the Reinforced Claw provides +10 Block Reach to players, an extra +10 Armor Points, and extra durability.
-It can also break blocks a Diamond Pickaze can break.<h4>
+<h4>By combining five iron ingots with your Nautilus Claw, the Reinforced Claw provides +10 Block Reach, extra +10 Armor Points, and extra durability.
+It can also break blocks a Diamond Pickaxe can break.<h4>
 <h1>============================================<h1>

 <h3>**Upcoming Royal Weapons**<h3>